DEFRA/ffc-development-guide/docs/development-patterns/containers.md

 # Developing in a container

-The FFC Architecture Vision prescribes a containerised microservice ecosystem.
+The Architecture Vision prescribes a containerised microservice ecosystem.
 Docker is the containerisation technology used within Defra.

 Containers are lightweight and fast.
 One of their main benefits for developers is that it is simple to replicate an application’s environment and dependencies locally consistently.

 Crucially, they enable a workflow for your code that allows you to develop and test locally, push to upstream, and be confident that what you have built locally will work in CI and any environment.

-The following guide has a strong focus on Node.js as it is the primary technology choice of FFC and Defra.
-However, details of debugging .NET containers is included in [another guide](./debug-dotnet-container.md).

 ## Docker